-You should be careful not to overwork it at this point.
+You should be careful not to overwork yoyr painting at this point.
 Concentrate on getting all the colours on as quickly as possible.

 Gradually work from dark to light, wiping the brush thoroughly each time.
 When all the colours are roughly applied, take a clean dry brush and lightly work the edges together to create the gradients of colour and tone.

 You should clean or wipe your brush regularly to make sure everything doesn’t just end up muddy brown.

 I love the effect of the trees in the picture above.
 They frame the image beautifully creating a detail all of their own, while guiding the eyes of the viewer into the beautiful sky.

 If you have a new painting idea try framing the focus of the picture in different ways.